WHAT HAPPENS ON

 Christian Formation for All Ages

 Along with worship on Sunday mornings, we have opportunities for people of all ages to explore faith and grow in faith.
 Adult formation activities take place on Sunday mornings in between services (except for during the summer), but we also offer a weekday in-person/online Bible Study, and small groups for women and men.
-Children’s formation is offered during the Sunday 9:30 AM service, and youth are encouraged to join us in adult formation offerings.
+Children’s formation is offered during the school year as part of the Sunday 10:30 am service, and youth are encouraged to join us in adult formation offerings.
 Please contact the clergy for more information.

 THIS IS YOUR CHURCH VIDEO SERIES